boyscout99/textually-similar-documents/README.md

-# data-mining-kth
+# Textually Similar Documents
-Homework for the Data Mining course taken at KTH Royal Institute of Technology during Autumn 2022
+Homework for the Data Mining course taken at KTH Royal Institute of Technology during Autumn 2022.

+Add description of data.